The blizzard tore around in the dark,

 Even among the very savage beasts—

-They’ll love him and do service to his needs.
+They’ll fall in love with him and help him in his needs.

 It seems it’s he who’ll rescue all creation.